2.2: Radiation

 Because radiation waves can become so short, we must introduce two new units into our toolbox: The nanometer (1nm = 0.000000001m) and the micrometer (1µm = 0.000001m).
 1000nm = 1µm.

-There are a few key facts and laws to the electromagnetic spectrum that you need to know before we can fully investigate how radiation affects our weather:
+There are a few key facts and laws of the electromagnetic spectrum that you need to know before we can thoroughly investigate how radiation affects our weather:

 Fact: Every object with a temperature above Absolute Zero (0 K) emits radiation!
 Yes, that includes everything around you, and you as well!
 We jokingly call this “Oprah’s Law” (EVERYBODY EMITS RADIATION!!!), but it’s important to note that it’s a fact, not a law.